carnarez/example-use-cases/colourful-constants/README.md

 # Colourful constants

-## π
+## _π_

 One afternoon to lose?
-Let's visualize [π](https://en.wikipedia.org/wiki/Pi) using your favourite language. (_The idea is
+Let's visualize [_π_](https://en.wikipedia.org/wiki/Pi) using your favourite language. (_The idea is
 [not mine](https://www.visualcinnamon.com/portfolio/the-art-in-pi/); if you like the idea -and π- please check her posters available [there](https://shop.visualcinnamon.com/collections/the-art-in-pi)._)

 For each digit, choose a direction and a colour, and plot it as a vector.
-Here are some download [links](https://www.angio.net/pi/digits.html) for up to four billions pre-computed digits of π.
+Here are some download [links](https://www.angio.net/pi/digits.html) for up to four billions pre-computed digits of _π_.
 Best and/or smoothest and/or funkiest and/or most psychedelic visualization wins!

 And if you decide to _compute_ the digits yourself, below an implementation of the [Spigot algorithm](https://en.wikipedia.org/wiki/Spigot_algorithm):